iyezhiyu/SpatialEmbeddings/README.md

 To generate these crops do the following:
 ```
-$ CITYSCAPES_DIR=/path/to/cityscapes/ python utils/generate_crops.py
+$ sh generate.sh
 ```

 Afterwards start training:
 ```
-$ CITYSCAPES_DIR=/path/to/cityscapes/ python train.py
+$ sh train.sh
 ```

 Different options can be modified in `train_config.py`, e.g. to visualize set `display=True`.

 ## Testing

-You can download a pretrained model [here](https://drive.google.com/file/d/1BXxhYeg78mrkMNOReQWhBEcTu18_kFA0/view?usp=sharing).
-Save this file in the src/pretrained_models/ or adapt the test_config.py file.
+Save the pretrained models in the src/pretrained_models/ or adapt the test_config.py file.

 To test the model on the Cityscapes validation set run:

 ```
-$ CITYSCAPES_DIR=/path/to/cityscapes/ python test.py
+$ sh test.sh
 ```

-The pretrained model gets 56.4 AP on the car validation set.

 ## Acknowledgement
 This work was supported by Toyota, and was carried out at the TRACE Lab at KU Leuven (Toyota Research on Automated Cars in Europe - Leuven)